mufty/mrp_core/README.md

 /useCharacter Name Surname
 ```

-There is also a command for listing character already created:
+There is also a command for listing characters:

 ```bash
 /listCharacters